eddyystop/feathers-service-verify-reset/README.md

 ### Routing

 The client handles all interactions with the user.
-Therefore the server must serve the client when an email link is followed, and the client must do some routing based on the path in the link.
+Therefore the server must serve the client app when an email link is followed, and the client must do some routing based on the path in the link.

 Assume you have sent the email link: